Tropical Amplitudes: Discussion

 \section{Discussion}

-The material presented in this paper is in the vein of the active and fast recent developments undergone by the domain of string theory scattering amplitudes, stimulated by the introduction of new mathematical structures for instance in the automorphic form program \cite{Green:2005ba,Green:2010kv,Green:2010sp,Green:2010wi,Green:2011vz, Pioline:2010kb,Angelantonj:2011br} or the analysis of the structure of the supermoduli space \cite{Witten:2012bg,Witten:2012bh,Witten:2012ga,Witten:2013cia,Witten:2013tpa, Witten:2013pra,Donagi:2013dua} or the systematic study of multiple zeta values in the $\ap$ expansion of tree level string amplitudes \cite{Broedel:2013aza,Broedel:2013tta,Boels:2013jua} and a lot more \cite{D'Hoker:2013eea,D'Hoker:2013uba,Matone:2012kk,Matone:2012rw}.
-These interactions between physics and mathematics have yielded significant advances in both domains and we hope that the present work might raise similar curiosity.
-As a matter of fact, several restrictions have been made to the scope of this work during the text, that call for further developments.
+The material presented in this paper fits in the active and recent developments of the domain of string perturbation theory.
+These are mostly driven by the introduction of new mathematical structures, for instance in the automorphic form program \cite{Green:2010sp,Green:2010kv,Green:2010wi,Green:2011vz, Angelantonj:2011br,Angelantonj:2015rxa,Angelantonj:2013eja} or the analysis of the structure of the supermoduli space \cite{Witten:2012bh,Witten:2012bg,Witten:2012ga,Witten:2013cia,Witten:2013tpa, Witten:2013pra,Donagi:2013dua,Donagi:2014hza,Witten:2015hwa,D'Hoker:2015kwa} and by certain formal aspects related to genus two and higher string amplitudes \cite{D'Hoker:2013eea,D'Hoker:2014gfa,Pioline:2015qha, Pioline:2014bra,D'Hoker:2013uba,Matone:2012kk, Matone:2012rw,Pioline:2015nfa}.
+These interactions between physics and mathematics have yielded significant advances in both domains and the author hopes that the present work raises some interest in both communities. \textbf{Note added.} Since this paper appeared on the arXiv, the author have become aware of the works of Bloch and collaborators~\cite{Bloch:2015qga,Amini:2015czm}.
+In these works, partly inspired by the present paper, the authors describe a mathematical process very similar to the field theory limit, based on degenerating mixed Hodge structures.
+It would be very interesting to relate precisely the two approaches.